Home

 –Posted by Terry, October 24

 October 30 update: Today was our next-to-last class and Jacky gave us a written review, which we worked on individually, then discussed orally.
 It captured expertly everything we worked on this past month.
 It emphasized practical examples.
 None of it was designed to catch us with narrowly-focused rules.
-It brought all our class work together in a single package.
+It brought all our language learning techniques and class work together in a single package.
 She didn’t mark up our answers, leave them bleeding, and post a score.

 When we finished, she went over it with us, and used it to guide our final practice and lay out direction for further study.
 This review was a perfect example of the fifth step of the Daily Learning Cycle: Evaluate.
 It was a macro-evaluation of all we worked on for the past four weeks.